civictechdc/rent-stabilization/analysis.md

 The data indicates that there are 304,244 residential housing units in the District of Columbia.

 Of those, 171,444 were considered by our analysis to be rental housing units.
+This compares favorably to the 140,778 units estimated by [District Measured (2016)](https://districtmeasured.com/2016/03/23/how-can-the-rent-be-so-high-in-dc-when-almost-two-thirds-of-all-rental-units-in-the-district-are-subject-torent-control-a-small-number-of-spoiler-units-with-high-turnover-may-be-the-reason/) and 119,288 by the [Urban Institute (2011)](http://www.urban.org/research/publication/rent-control-report-district-columbia/view/full_report).

-60% of rental housing units in the District are subject to rent stabilization.
+60% of rental housing units in the District were determined to be subject to rent stabilization.
+This again compares favorably to 63% determined by District Measured (2016) and 66% determined by Urban Institude (2011).

 The remaining 40% are exempt (if the owner requests and receives an exemption) for the following reasons:

 | Exemption Type  | # of rental units | % of rental units |
 | --------------- | ----------------- | ----------------- |